Phosphorylation: Glycogen synthesis

-Glycogen is a long-term store of glucose produced by the cells of the liver.
-In the liver, the synthesis of glycogen is directly correlated with blood glucose concentration.
-High blood glucose concentration causes an increase in intracellular levels of glucose 6-phosphate in the liver, skeletal muscle, and fat (adipose) tissue.
-Glucose 6-phosphate has role in regulating glycogen synthase.
+The phosphorylation of glucose to glucose 6-phosphate has role in regulating glycogen synthase.

-High blood glucose releases insulin, stimulating the translocation of specific glucose transporters to the cell membrane; glucose is phosphorylated to glucose 6-phosphate during transport across the membrane by ATP-D-glucose 6-phosphotransferase and non-specific hexokinase (ATP-D-hexose 6-phosphotransferase).
+Glucose is phosphorylated to glucose 6-phosphate to allow its transport across the membrane by ATP-D-glucose 6-phosphotransferase and non-specific hexokinase (ATP-D-hexose 6-phosphotransferase).
 Liver cells are freely permeable to glucose, and the initial rate of phosphorylation of glucose is the rate-limiting step in glucose metabolism by the liver.

 The liver's crucial role in controlling blood sugar concentrations by breaking down glucose into carbon dioxide and glycogen is characterized by the negative Gibbs free energy (ΔG) value, which indicates that this is a point of regulation with.
 The hexokinase enzyme has a low Michaelis constant (K_{m}), indicating a high affinity for glucose, so this initial phosphorylation can proceed even when glucose levels at nanoscopic scale within the blood.

 The phosphorylation of glucose can be enhanced by the binding of fructose 6-phosphate (F6P), and lessened by the binding fructose 1-phosphate (F1P).
 Fructose consumed in the diet is converted to F1P in the liver.
 This negates the action of F6P on glucokinase, which ultimately favors the forward reaction.
 The capacity of liver cells to phosphorylate fructose exceeds capacity to metabolize fructose-1-phosphate.
 Consuming excess fructose ultimately results in an imbalance in liver metabolism, which indirectly exhausts the liver cell's supply of ATP.

 Allosteric activation by glucose-6-phosphate, which acts as an effector, stimulates glycogen synthase, and glucose-6-phosphate may inhibit the phosphorylation of glycogen synthase by cyclic AMP-stimulated protein kinase.